TwidgeVR/attprefabulator/README.md

 ### Release Notes
+- v1.0.4 - Added player config, currently only for the tool user's player

 - v1.0.2 - Added some server configuration options

 - v1.0.1  - Should support multiple people using it on the same server without select collision